gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Install-AIPScanner.md

 For the default instance, specify the server name.
 For example: SQLSERVER1.

 For a named instance, specify the server name and instance name.
-For exmaple: SQLSERVER1\AIPSCANNER.
+For example: SQLSERVER1\AIPSCANNER.

 For SQL Server Express, specify the server name and SQLEXPRESS.
 For example: SQLSERVER1\SQLEXPRESS.